GiudGiud/moose/modules/doc/content/examples/ex01_inputfile.md

 ### Boundary Conditions (BCs)

 Boundary conditions are defined in a manner similar to `Kernels`.
-For this problem two Dirichlet boundary conditions are required.
+For this problem, two Dirichlet boundary conditions are required.
 In the input file the two boundary conditions are specified each using the `DirichletBC` object provided by MOOSE.

 !listing examples/ex01_inputfile/ex01.i block=BCs

-Within each of the two sub-section, named "top" and "bottom" by the user, the boundary conditions are linked to their associated variable(s) (i.e. "diffused" in this case) and boundaries.
-In this case, the mesh file `mug.e` defines labeled the boundaries "top" and "bottom" which we can refer to.
+Within each of the two sub-sections, named "top" and "bottom" by the user, the boundary conditions are linked to their associated variable(s) (i.e. "diffused" in this case) and boundaries.
+In this case, the mesh file `mug.e` labeled the boundaries "top" and "bottom" which we can refer to.
 Boundaries will also often be specified by number IDs - depending on how your mesh file was generated.